chourdeau/chourdeau/README.md

   * [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) : Pub/Sub is used for streaming analytics and data integration pipelines to load and distribute data
   * [Debezium](https://github.com/debezium/debezium) : Change data capture for a variety of databases

+* 🔎Search
+  * [Meilisearch](https://www.meilisearch.com/) : About A lightning-fast search API that fits effortlessly into your apps, websites, and workflow

 * 🔑Security
   * [Bitwarden](https://github.com/bitwarden/web) : Bitwarden easily secures all your passwords, passkeys, and sensitive information (Secret management)
   * [Kaspersky Endpoint Security](https://www.kaspersky.fr/enterprise-security/endpoint) : Protect your devices from cyberthreats